kirilliliych/Hash_table/README.md

 ### 1) Optimization 1: CRC32
 We can see that calculating Crc32Hash takes a significant part of time programme works, so it should be optimized.
 It should be mentioned that at this time words inserted in hash table lie in one big buffer while hash table contains pointers to them, so we are not able to work with more than one byte in a word at once at the moment.
-The first optimization was rewriting Crc32Hash function using inline assembly:
+The first optimization was rewriting Crc32Hash function using the inline assembler:

 ```
 asm (